privacyguides/privacyguides.org/docs/dns.md

 DNS has existed since the [early days](https://en.wikipedia.org/wiki/Domain_Name_System#History) of the Internet.
 DNS requests made to and from DNS servers are **not** generally encrypted.
 In a residential setting, a customer is given servers by the [ISP](https://en.wikipedia.org/wiki/Internet_service_provider) via [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).

 Unencrypted DNS requests are able to be easily **surveilled** and **modified** in transit.
-In some parts of the world ISPs are ordered to do primitive [DNS filtering](https://en.wikipedia.org/wiki/DNS_blocking).
+In some parts of the world, ISPs are ordered to do primitive [DNS filtering](https://en.wikipedia.org/wiki/DNS_blocking).
 When a user requests the IP of a domain that is blocked, the server may not respond or may respond with a different IP address.
 As the DNS protocol is not encrypted, the ISP (or any network operator) can use [deep packet inspection (DPI)](https://en.wikipedia.org/wiki/Deep_packet_inspection) to monitor requests.
 ISPs can also block requests based on common characteristics, regardless of which DNS server is used.
 Unencrypted DNS always uses [port](https://en.wikipedia.org/wiki/Port_(computer_networking)) 53 and always uses the [User Datagram Protocol (UDP)](https://en.wikipedia.org/wiki/User_Datagram_Protocol).

-Below we discuss and provide a tutorial to prove what an outside observer may see using regular unencrypted DNS, and [encrypted DNS](/dns/#what-is-encrypted-dns).
+Below, we discuss and provide a tutorial to prove what an outside observer may see using regular unencrypted DNS and [encrypted DNS](/dns/#what-is-encrypted-dns).

 ### Unencrypted DNS
 1. Using [`tshark`](https://www.wireshark.org/docs/man-pages/tshark.html) (part of the [Wireshark](https://en.wikipedia.org/wiki/Wireshark) project) we can monitor and record internet packet flow.
 This command records packets that meet the rules specified: